The moka pot, a timeless Italian icon

 Born in difficult times

-Before the arrival of the moka pot, another Italian invention had already revolutionized the world of coffee, the espresso machine.
+Before the arrival of the moka pot, another Italian invention had already revolutionized the world of coffee: the espresso machine.
 The first ones producing single shots were installed in coffee houses in the early 1900s in Italy.
 They soon became a social phenomenon similar to Starbucks in our days and people began congregating and socializing in coffee houses.
 In those days, this was a very male-dominated thing, though.

 The success story made by Renato Bialetti

-The big breakthrough came only after the war, when in 1946 Renato Bialetti, the son of founder Alfonso Bialetti took charge of the family company.
-His focus was on marketing, the moka pot got its official name “Moka Express” and he himself became an advertising star for his own product.
+The big breakthrough came only after the war, when in 1946, Renato Bialetti, the son of founder Alfonso Bialetti, took charge of the family company.
+His focus was on marketing.
+The Moka pot got its official name, “Moka Express”, and he himself became an advertising star for his own product.
 He is the man with the flamboyant mustache and appears as a mascot on all Bialetti Moka Express pots.

 Renato Bialetti as mascot and as himself.

-And in recognition of its outstanding design, it is displayed in several design museums, among them even the prestigious MoMA in New York.
+In recognition of its outstanding design, it is displayed in several design museums, among them even the prestigious MoMA in New York.

 The Bialetti era comes to an end – but the Moka Express is still alive